-Catskill Jazz Factory debuts at the Woodstock Playhouse with this tribute in two parts to the ladies of the blues!
+Catskill Jazz Factory debuts at the Woodstock Playhouse with this tribute to the ladies of the blues!
 Trumpeter Dominick Farinacci, joined by featured special guest vocalist Shenel Johns, leads a quintet of today’s top jazz artists in a retrospective spanning from the early blues of Bessie Smith and Billie Holiday up to the iconic works of Dinah Washington, Nina Simone, and other legendary ladies of the blues.
+Don't miss these fresh takes on songs like I Put a Spell on You, Feelin' Good, and other timeless favorites.

 Gold Tier $55 Rows A-F